lumicks/pylake/docs/examples/kon/kon.rst

 Determine the rate of binding from a kymograph
 ----------------------------------------------

 In this Notebook, we will determine the binding time of a fluorescently labeled protein binding to DNA.
-The binding time is relates to the effective on rate of protein as binding time = 1/:math:`k_{on}`*[P]
+The binding time is relates to the effective on rate of protein as binding time = 1/:math:`k_{on}*[P]`
 The binding rate :math:`k_{on}` relates tho the dissociation constant as.

 .. math::

     K_{off} = \frac{k_{off}}{k_{on}}

-For this example, we don't know the protein concentration and can therefore not determine :math:`k_{on}`.
+For this example, we don't know the protein concentration and can therefore not determine :math:`k_{on}` .
-We will determine the binding time and refer to the inverse of the binding time, ':math:`k_{on}`*[P]', as the *effective binding rate*.
+We will determine the binding time and refer to the inverse of the binding time, :math:`k_{on}*[P]` , as the *effective binding rate*.

 To determine the effective binding rate, we look at a protein binding to a target site.
 We track the binding events, and then determine the time intervals *between* the binding events: